MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-and-activate-a-sequence.md

        Enter the following information to configure the email activity, and then select **Save**:
        1. A name and description for the activity.
 The information you enter here will be displayed to sellers.
-       2. If templates are available for your organization, in the **Assign email template** box, select the template you want to assign for this step.
+       2. (Optional) If templates are available for your organization, in the **Assign email template** box, select the template you want to assign for this step.
+To know more about email templates, see the step to [add email template](#automated-email) in the **Automated email** section.

           > [!div class="mx-imgBorder"]
           > ![Example email activity](media/sequence-activity-email-created.png "Example email activity")